developermypos/myPOS-SDK-iOS/README.md

 ```

+## Custom navigation title
-## You can set a custom navigation title in the SDK screens, by using the method below:
+You can set a custom navigation title in the SDK screens, by using the method below:
 ### Objective-C
 ```obj-c
 [myPOSService setAppName:@"My App Name"];